bbepis/XUnity.AutoTranslator/README.md

 TranslationPostProcessing=ReplaceMacronWithCircumflex ;Indicates what type of post processing to do on translated texts (not romaji).
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes"]
 EnableExperimentalHooks=False    ;Indicates whether to use experimental hooks to improve the hooking capability of the plugin (currently being tested)
 ForceExperimentalHooks=False     ;Indicates that the plugin must use experimental hooks instead of harmony hooks.
 Only used for debugging
+GenerateStaticSubstitutionTranslations=False ;Indicates that the plugin should generate translations without variables when using substitutions

 [Texture]
 TextureDirectory=Translation\Texture ;Directory to dump textures to, and root of directories to load images from.
 Can use placeholder: {GameExeName}